mallowstreet Impact Investing Indaba

 Speaker

-Jacqueline Jackson, Head of Sustainable Investment, London CIV
+Jacqueline Jackson, Chief Sustainability Officer, London CIV

 4. Session Transition